1. Out of Bounds

 b.
-To the right of the 9th hole and to the left of the 18th hole, and beyond the pathway behind the 18th greenm as defined by the white stakes.
+To the right of the 9th hole and to the left of the 18th hole, and beyond the pathway behind the 18th green, as defined by white stakes.

 c.
 A ball played onto or beyond the road (which bisects between the 5th and 9th green), even though it may be on another part of the golf course.

 d.
-The out of bounds line is determined by the nearest inside points of the white stakes at ground level.
-Such white stakes are therefore out of bounds and cannot be removed (Rule 24-2 applies).
+The out of bounds line is determined by the nearest inside points of the whote stakes at ground level.
+Such white stakes are therefore out of bounds and cannot be removed (Rule 18.2 applies).

 a.
-Hoof marks and tractor tyre marks on the fairway are ground under repair and relief may be taken through the green under Rule 25-1.
+Hoof marks and tractor tyre marks on the fairway can be treated as abnormal course conditions and relief obtained under Rule 16.1b.

 b.
-Winter Greens which are not in play are ground under repair and relief must be take under Rule 25-1.
+Winter greens which are not in play are defined as wrong greens and relief must be taken under Rule 13.1f.

-A ball embedded through the green may be lifted, cleaned and dropped, without penalty, in accordance with Rule 25-2)
+A ball embedded in the General Area of the course may be lifted, cleaned and dropped, without penalty, in accordance with Rule 16.